microsoft/botbuilder-java/README.md

 # ![Bot Framework for Java](./docs/media/BotFrameworkJava_header.png)

-This repository contains code for the Java version (currently in preview) of the [Microsoft Bot Framework SDK](https://github.com/Microsoft/botframework-sdk), which is part of the Microsoft Bot Framework - a comprehensive framework for building enterprise-grade conversational AI experiences.
+This repository contains code for the Java version of the [Microsoft Bot Framework SDK](https://github.com/Microsoft/botframework-sdk), which is part of the Microsoft Bot Framework - a comprehensive framework for building enterprise-grade conversational AI experiences.

 This SDK enables developers to model conversation and build sophisticated bot applications using JavaScript.
 SDKs for [.NET](https://github.com/Microsoft/botbuilder-dotnet), [Python](https://github.com/Microsoft/botbuilder-python) and [JavaScript](https://github.com/Microsoft/botbuilder-js) are also available.